photogabble/website/content/noteworthy/2022-08-25-php-space-mines-introduction.md

 - Having less than 10 people per mine ends the game with "you overworked everyone"
 - A satisfaction below 0.6 ends the game with "the people revolted"

-The BASiC version isn't very well-balanced and these game over conditions can reduce the fun element of the simulation because they occur too often and at random completely removing any strategy element from the game.
+The BASIC version isn't very well-balanced and these game over conditions can reduce the fun element of the simulation because they occur too often and at random completely removing any strategy element from the game.

 I will be implementing conditions similar to those in the BASIC version but not to result in game over, instead there will be warnings that people are overworked and productivity is affected, people will revolt with lower satisfaction ratings (-10 and below) but this will result in zero production for a turn rather than the game being over.